Terms of Business

 15.1 We are registered under the Data Protection Act 2018 (the “Act”) and will deal with data held in accordance with our obligations under the Act.

-15.2 We use the information provided by clients primarily for the provision of legal services and for related purposes including:-
+15.2 We use the information you provide primarily for the provision of legal services to you and for related purposes including: –

 i) updating and enhancing client records;